tornadoHunter/six_houses_game/README.md

 six_houses_game
 ===============

-This is a little game for me to understand the basic synax and principles of python.
+This is a little game for me to understand the basic syntax and principles of python.

 An idea for a game in python to play around with its string processing capabilities and associative psychology.